fablabbcn/smartcitizen-docs/docs/start.md

 - **Password** - Must be at least 6 characters.

-- **City** - Enter the name of the city you're located (doesn't need to be the same as you SCK).

-- **Country** - Enter your Country (doesn't need to be the same as you SCK).

-Optional Fields:

- - **Website** - If you add a website, a link is added to your CITIZEN profile page (which can be viewed by the public).

- - **File** - This adds a custom avatar.
-Click "Choose File" then find the image you want to use.
-The image will appear next to you profile information.

-Once you’ve completed the required fields, click REGISTER.
-Congratulations!!
-You've registered yourself and will be directed to your CITIZEN dashboard.
-(You can always return to your CITIZEN dashboard by clicking the LOG-IN button at the very top right of the <a href="https://smartcitizen.me/" target="_blank">smartcitizen.me</a> homepage)

-Now, let's add your SCK!
-From you CITIZEN dashboard, click on ADD SMART CITIZEN KIT.
-Complete each field:
+You are now registered, you will receive an email notification.
+You will be able to complete your user details  later on your [profile page](https://smartcitizen.me/profile/users).

+*ADD YOUR SMART CITIZEN KIT*

+On the upper right menu click on **Log in** and write the access credentials you just choosed.
+Go on your user icon on the upper right corner and click [Profile](https://smartcitizen.me/profile/kits).
+On your kit's profile page clik on [Add a new kit](https://smartcitizen.me/kits/new).

+Please, provide basic information about your kit so others can understandt better how you set it up and how you plan to use it.

  - **Title** - Give your SCK a name.
 This title will be associated with your SCK data.

- - **Elevation** - If you don't know it, a simple Google search should help you.
-Knowing your SCK's elevation helps to understand the data it collects.

- - **Exposure** - Choose INDOOR or OUTDOOR.
-Again, this helps to understand the data.
+ - **Exposure** - The SCK is designed to work outdoors but maybe you like to test it indoors first.
+Choose INDOOR or OUTDOOR to help others understand the data you will provide.

- - **Kit Version** - Most likely you have a 1.1 SCK.
-The only way you would be using a 1.0 SCK is if you got it from the original GOTEO crowdfunding campaign, or if you got it from someone else that got it from GOTEO.

- - **Geolocation** - There are two ways to complete this section: AUTO COMPLETE ON or AUTO COMPLETE OFF.
-AUTO COMPLETE ON lets you type in the name of your city, then lets you choose it from a drop-down list (This will give you an approximate latitude and longitude).
-AUTO COMPLETE OFF will put a blue flag on the map to the left of the form.
-You then drag the flag to the SCK's location on the map.
-By zooming in you can pin-point the exact latitude and longitude of your SCK (the closer you get, the better the data will be).
+ - **Kit location** - Please, let us locate you, later you can adjust the location by dragging the marker on the map.

+ - **Kit tags** - We suggest you to add tags to help other find your kit.
+Choose from the available tags or submit a tag request on the [Forum](http://forum.smartcitizen.me).

- - **Description** - This is an optional field that helps inform others of your SCK's unique set-up.
-Information like "in my garage" or "im my woodshop" could help others understand why some of your data looks the way it does.
+ - **Description** - This is an optional field that helps  others understand the data you provide.
+Why is it for?
+Is this part of any kind of project?
+Information like "outdoors in my balcony facing the road" or "in my garden under a tree" could help others understand why some of your data looks the way it does.

-Click on the **Save sensor** button.
-Congratulations!!
-You've added your first ** and will be directed to your ** dashboard.
-Your SCK now has an official device ID (it can bee seen in your browser's address bar, it is the number at the end of the url).

-Good job, both you and your SCK are registered.
-Now it's time to configure and upload the firmware that will be the brains of your SCK.

-If this is the first time registering a SCK, you should install the <a href="https://chrome.google.com/webstore/detail/smart-citizen-kit/llohmdkdoablhnefekgllopdgmmphpif" target="_blank">Smart Citizen Kit Chrome Extension</a>.
-Click on the ADD TO CHROME button.
+Click on the **Next** button, you are close to the end.

+*SETUP YOUR SMART CITIZEN KIT*

+In order to have your kit connected to the Smart Citizen platform, we need a few step involving the connexion of your kit to your computer.
+This tool will help you register your kit to the platform, setup your kit's Wi-Fi settings and update its firmware.
+Currently we support Google Chrome in Win, Mac and Linux.

+*If you are on Windows check first [How to install the drivers on Windows?](#/start/how-to-install-the-drivers-on-windows) section for more information.*

+Click on the *ADD TO CHROME* button and wait for the extension to install.

 ![Sck Chrome App](img/sck_app_chrome.png)

-In Windows you will need to install the Arduino Drivers if you haven't done it before.
-If you already have Arduino installed you should not need to reinstall it.

-Check [How to install the drivers on Windows?](#/start/how-to-install-the-drivers-on-windows) section for more information.

-OK, time to unpack your SCK.
-Connect the USB cable to your SCK and your computer.
-Turn on your SCK at the switch in the upper left corner of the base board.
-Now, go back to the Smart Citizen website and to your **SENSOR** dashboard.
-Click on the **CONFIGURE** button.
+Finally its time to unpack your SCK.
+Connect the micro USB cable to your SCK and your computer and turn on the SCK switch on the upper left corner.

-If you've installed the SCK extension and the Arduino drivers, you'll be able to click on START PROCESS button.
-Wait a few seconds while SCK extension does its job.

-When it has finished you’ll see a form to setup your wifi connection and data update interval parameters.
-Complete the fields with your **SSID** (this is your wifi network's name, it can't be longer tham 32 characters), **ENCRYPTION MODE** (you can leave the default for most networks, WPA2) and **PASSWORD PHRASE**.
-Then, click on **SYNC** button.
-Wait a few seconds (your SCK is learning your wifi credentials).

-When the sync has finished, you should see something similar to "00:06:66:21:16:E4" in the **MAC ADDRESS** field.
-Click on the **REGISTER THE KIT** button.
-Now reset your SCK in order the changes take effect.

-**Wow!
-That was so easy!**

-**Issues? **Contact us at <a href="mailto:support@smartcitizen.me">support@smartcitizen.me</a> or visit our [forum](http://forum.smartcitizen.me/).

-Back to your **SENSOR** dashboard.
-Wait a few minutes and reload the page.
-See if some data has been uploaded to the Smart Citizen database.
-To check this take a look at the field "Last Update" (If everything worked, you should see something like "Last Update: 31 seconds ago").
-After the Smart Citizen database has had a few days to gather your data, you'll be able to check it from <a href="https://smartcitizen.me/" target="_blank">smartcitizen.me</a>.
+On the dropdown menu you should select the port your SCK is connected.

+*On Mac and Linux the port will be named Smart itizen.
+On Windows this is likely to be COM3 or higher (COM1 and COM2 are usually reserved for hardware serial ports).
+To find out, you can disconnect your SCK and check the drodown; the entry that disappears should be the SCK board.
+Reconnect the board and select that serial port.*

+*If you have any issue check your kit is properly connected, switched ON and you do not have the Arduino software open.*

+Now just click **Start process** in order to start configuring your kit.

+*We recommend you to  switch your kit OFF and ON in order to reset the kit before you start.*

+We will first verify your SCK version and we will encourage you to update your firmware but you can always skip this process.

+After skipping or updating the firmware you will see the *Wi-Fi and update time settings*.

+*You can add up to 5 different Wi-Fi credentials in your kit.
+This will allow your kit to connect to multiple networks in case one fails or you will like to move in between to places*

+You should complete the fields with your router or access point information:

+*At home you should find all the requested information below your home fiber or DSL router on schools and companies you can contact your IT team*

+ - **SSID** - This is your Wifi network's name, for example: _My Home Wifi_.

+ - **Phrase** - This is your Wi-Fi _password_, you will usually find it written under your router or you can contact your IT team.
+If your Wi-Fi doesn't have a password just leave it empty and select _Open Wi-Fi network_ on the _Encryption_ dropdown.

+*Take care the SSID and Phrase can't be longer than 19 characters and they can't contain the `$` symbol.*

+ - **Encryption** -  _Optional_  You can leave it to _WPA2_ this is the default for most modern networks.

+ - **External Antena** - _Optional_ Is your SCK quite far away from Wi-Fi access point?
+You can use an external antena with your SCK.
+Check the [How to use an external antena?](http://)

+Next step is optional, you can set your SCK update interval to optimize the battery performance and sensor resolution ratio.

+*By default your SCK will take a reading every minute and post it on-line*

+ - **Reading interval** - This defines every how much time your SCK sensors will take a reading and record it.
+You can set it from 1 minute to an hour.

+ - **Number posts** - This defines every how much sensor readings your SCK will publish the reading on-line.
+You can set it from 1 to 20.

+Now is time to record the settings on your SCK, just click on **Sync** and wait for 30 seconds till the button switches back to **Done**.

+*If there is any issue during the process this will be displayed on the **Message window** above.
+Please, copy the message and contact [support@smartcitizen.me](mailto:support@smartcitizen.me) *

+Last but now least you will see your SCK *Mac Address* registered below this is the ID of your SCK.
+Just click on **Save** and wait for your kit to publish. **Done!**

+*You might need to wait up to 2 minutes and refresh your broswer in order to see your SCK first post in your device page.*

+ - **Did you change the time update settings?** *Take care in case you changed the **Reading interval** and **Number posts** settings your kit can take longer to publish.*

+ - **Did you registered your SCK before, did your SCK belong to someone else before?** *Take care your SCK can be registered ince at a time in case you registered before check [How to unlink your SCK?](http://) or contact [support@smartcitizen.me](mailto:support@smartcitizen.me) .*

+*Please, if your kit is not publishing properly contact [support@smartcitizen.me](mailto:support@smartcitizen.me) or ask for help in the [forum](http://forum.smartcitizen.me/) .*

 ### Manual set up: The Serial Way

-In this tutorial you will configure your SCK using serial communication.
+In this tutorial aimed to advaced users you will configure your SCK using serial communication.
 By using serial communication, you will register your Wi-Fi settings into the SCK and save the SCK’s MAC address in our server.

 The SCK, like most Arduino chips, has the ability to communicate through serial protocol (when plugged with a proper USB cable).
 The SCK uses the WiFly module to communicate with your Wi-Fi router.
 Anyway, through serial communication you will be able to send the commands directly with this module to set your Wi-Fi settings and extract the MAC address used by our server to verify your identity.